International Study Centre

 Alongside your classes, your studies will be supported by an online learning platform, providing you with a range of tasks and activities specifically designed to develop and extend your language and academic skills outside the classroom and to give you more control over your own learning.

-This module delves into computer architectures, exploring elements like instruction sets, CPU specifics, and core processors, crucial for design and performance.
-It also expands your knowledge on core computer components, such as memory and operating systems.
-Through practical tasks, you will understand the interactions between these elements, while enhancing your software design skills with targeted programming projects.
-The course also emphasises the professional, legal, and ethical aspects of Information Systems Engineering.
+This module delves into computer architecture, exploring elements like instruction sets, CPU specifics, and core processors, all crucial for design and performance.
+It also expands students' knowledge of core computer components, such as memory and operating systems.
+Through practical tasks, students will understand the interactions between these elements, while enhancing their software design skills with targeted programming projects using the C programming language.

-The Quantitative Methods and Data Modelling module seeks to equip you with a deep understanding of key quantitative methods and Data Modelling concepts.
+The Quantitative Methods for Computer Science module seeks to equip students with a deep understanding of key mathematical and statistical concepts required in Computer Science.
 The focus is on imparting relevant knowledge and skills for modern Computer Science fields such as Artificial Intelligence and Data Analytics.
-You will gain proficiency in essential quantitative and numerical techniques, enabling you to evaluate algorithms and software quantitatively.
-Additionally, the module emphasises the development of your abilities to critically understand and model user activities, and to design systems and databases that effectively support these activities.
+Students will gain proficiency in essential quantitative and numerical techniques, enabling them to evaluate algorithms and software quantitatively.

 Why study Computer Science at Strathclyde?